Joe Jenkins (rugby union)

-Joe Jenkins (born 13 October 2003) is an Anglo-Welsh professional rugby union footballer who plays as a centre for Bristol Bears.
+Joe Jenkins (born 13 October 2003) is a professional rugby union player for Leicester Tigers in Englnd's Premiership Rugby, his preferred position is centre.
+Born in England, he was raised in Wales and is qualified to represent either internationally.

 Early life

 Born in Halifax, Jenkins was brought up near Chepstow and attended Monmouth School for Boys, where he served as deputy head boy.
 He played rugby union at Hereford RFC from under-nine to under-16 level and also represented Newport Schools.

 Club career

 He signed a professional contract with Bristol Bears in June 2022.
 In October 2022, he made his professional debut in the Premiership Rugby Cup, scoring a brace of tries on debut against Exeter Chiefs.
 Jenkins became Bristol's youngest ever starter in the Rugby Premiership when he made his league debut as an 18-year-old against Saracens in November 2022.

 He went on to make four Premiership appearances during the 2023-2024 season, and also featured in European competition for the club.
 He suffered misfortune with injury and played on loan at Rugby Championship side Cornish Pirates in the first half of 2024 for regular minutes.

 He returned to Bristol Bears first team squad and received plaudits for his performances at the start of the 2024-25 season, including in an away win against local rivals Bath Rugby.